pommes-public/pommesdispatch/docs/usage.rst

 In the next section, you can control the simulation time.
 Please stick to the date format (pre-)defined.
-You have to ensure that the input data time series match the time frame you want to simulate.
-As a default, you'll find data for 2017 and 2030.
+You have to ensure that the input data time series matches time frame you want to simulate. ``pommesdata`` takes care of that by reindexing your time series data accordingly.

 .. code:: yaml